My practice is fully booked at the moment. I expect to have availability again from the 15th of June - please feel free to enquire

 Sessions take place weekly unless otherwise agreed.

-Counselling can offer you insight about what you want in life and in relationships and help you find the tools to reach your goals.
-We shall work together to mobilise your inner strength and resources so you can start overcoming your problems and move forwards again.
+Counselling can offer insight about how to access our inner resources regardless of external circumstances.
+We shall work together to mobilise your inner strength so you can start overcoming your problems and move forwards again.

-Engaging in the process of therapy to work through and beyond immediate concerns has the potential to create lasting positive change and, overall, a more fulfilling and meaningful life.
+Therapy (longer-term work beyond immediate concerns) has the potential to create lasting positive change and, overall, a more fulfilling and meaningful life.